EdgarBarrantes/edgar.barrantes.dev/content/_thoughts/algorithms-to-live-by.md

 ---
 tag: [2022, book]
 title: Algorithms to live by
-description: Book about decision making
+description: Decision making inspired in algorithms invented for machines, valid in a world where computation time is not unlimited
 ---

 # Algorithms to live by